josemarinas/fullstack-challenge/README.md

 # Fullstack Dev Challenge

+## Aditional notes

+Both client and server are provided with a Dockerfile to build iomages to both services.
+The docker compose was modified to  assign static ips to the services.
+In addition a `docker-compose.prod.yml` file was added with the intention of building and deploying both new services.

+A makefile was added:

+* `make up`: will deploy the base docker compose
+* `make up prod`: will build and deploy the prod docker compose

+### Possible imporvments:

+* Add enpoint to search all the files uploaded
+* Add delete capabilities
+* Add automated testing

 ## Description

 The objective is to develop a web application (no UX design necessary) where the following flows are supported: